Chico Slimani

-Yousseph "Chico" Slimani (born 1971) is a Welsh singer who rose to prominence in the United Kingdom after reaching the quarter-finals of the 2005 series of the talent show The X Factor.
-In 2006, he had a number one hit on the British charts entitled "It's Chico Time".
-In 2008, he appeared on the reality TV show CelebAir where he came third.
+Yousseph "Chico" Slimani (born 1971) is a Welsh singer who rose to prominence in the United Kingdom after reaching the quarter-finals of the 2005 series of the talent show The X Factor, from which he was the seventh contestant eliminated.
+In 2006, he had a number-one hit on the British chart with "It's Chico Time".
+In 2008, he appeared on the reality TV show CelebAir, where he placed third.

 Early life

 Yousseph Slimani was born in Bridgend, Wales.
 He moved to live in Morocco from the age of two, when his father took him to live on the family farm.
 He returned to the United Kingdom with his father at the age of 14.
 After leaving school, he trained on the Youth Training Scheme as an electrical engineer.

 Aspiring to have a career in arts and entertainment, Slimani took part in an exotic dance troupe called "Extreme Force" and later became a singer/compere with Lapattack.
 He also worked as a stripper for a while.
 From a young age, he continued writing and recording songs.
 In 2004, Slimani worked as an actor and co-wrote, starred, produced and provided the soundtrack for the BAFTA nominated short film Winner Takes All alongside actor JC Mac.